ycpcs/cs402-spring2024/projects/RevMetrix-Project/index.md

 *	Continue to develop BLE (Bluetooth Low-Energy) connectivity between BLE sensor hardware (3-axis accelerometer, 3-axis gyroscope, ambient light sensor) and a phone application so that the BLE sensor suite can upload live data to a phone application.

+## RevMetrix Master's Thesis and Presentation

-Here are links to the previous research that Professor Hake conducted as part of his Master's Theses:
+Here are links to the previous research that Professor Hake conducted as part of his MEng Engineering Science Master's Thesis at Penn State Harrisburg:

 *	[RevMetrix MEng ESci Thesis](Hake-MEngESci-Masters-Thesis.pdf)

 *	[RevMetrix MEng ESci Final Presentation](Hake-MEngESci-Masters-Defense-Presentation.pdf)

+## SmartDot Raw Data

-Here is a set of raw data from an actual bowling session.
-There are two versions:
+Here is a set of raw data from an actual bowling session:

 *	A [text version](./resources/Shots(0-19)-Suburban(8-29-10).txt) that contains the EEPROM contents, as well as a CSV extraction of the raw data from those EEPROM contents.

 *	An [Excel Spreadsheet](./resources/Shots(0-19)-Suburban(8-29-10).xlsx) that also contains graphs of the extracted raw data for each shot in the session.

-Here is an an [Updated Excel Spreadsheet](./resources/Shots(0-19)-Suburban(8-29-10)-BallRecord00002-annotated.xlsx) that contains annotations explaining the various components of the raw data.
+*	Here is an an [Updated Excel Spreadsheet](./resources/Shots(0-19)-Suburban(8-29-10)-BallRecord00002-annotated.xlsx) that contains annotations explaining the various components of the raw data.
 A second page has been added for Ball Record 00002 that contains the actual 32-bit RTC (Real Time Clock) time stamps for all of the ADXL Pages, the Light Pages, and the SmartDot Events to be sent to the phone application.
 The SmartDot Event time stamps could be used to send event signals via BLE in real time (during simulation) from the SmartDot simulator to the phone application.
 For Ball Record 00002, all of the individual ADXL and Light sample time stamps have been recalculated based on the actual RTC captures for each page.
 You can use these RTC time stamps to generate the exact time stamp values captured in the raw data when running the simulator.
 Please look in the **Notes** for the cells for additional information.

 ## News
 <!-- Commenting out YCPHacks-specific News until it's needed - and the dates could change, anyway